Amr-Allam/Amr-Allam/README.md

 # 💫 About Me:
-I am a Junior Frontend Web Developer .
-I have experience building responsive web interfaces with HTML, CSS, and JavaScript (ES6+), and I’m currently expanding my skills with React.
+Junior Frontend Web Developer experienced in building responsive, user-friendly web applications with HTML, CSS, JavaScript (ES6+), and React.
+Passionate about creating interactive interfaces and clean, maintainable code.

 ## 🌐 Socials: